AliceLafox/kalah/readme.md

 ## What could be improved (TODO)

 * Possibility to start game with 4 or 5 seeds in houses from request.
 Now game has fixed SEEDS_COUNT=6;
-* Improve somehow game winner returning state: now it returns String with Player.name() or word "DRAW" in case of draw
+* Improve somehow game winner returning state: now it returns String with Player.name() or "A DRAW" in case of a draw
 * It will be good to use GameDto for requests and then convert it to Game for internal usage